alttch/evaHI/README.md

 - {icon: pages/contacts.png, name: Contacts, url: /contacts.html}
 ```

-All icons should be placed in */.evahi/icons* and have relative path in
+All icons should be placed in */.evahi/icons* and have relative paths in
 app configuration.

 The app caches configuration settings and icons, but reloads them if *serial*